 - Forecasting is an approximation; so expecting perfection is a “no-no”.
 You should expect to have an error tolerance of 5 to 10 percent.

 - You need to commitment to updating your forecast regularly.
 This ensures that you don’t get to wander too far from your business’ actual cash position.
+Integrating multiple data sources can help improve the accuracy of your forecasts.

 - Be conservative and don’t overestimate.
 Rather than overestimate your cash position, it’s best you underestimate so that you can be able to plan accordingly.